ChickenMan-1080/dp-machine_learning/README.md

-# 🤖 Machine Leaning App
+# 🤖 Machine Learning App

 ## **note :** !This is not my app i just use this template to make my project easier